Skip recommendations

 Jonathan Swift

-Portrait of Swift by [[Charles Jervas]] (1718), [[National Gallery of Ireland]] Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish writer, essayist, satirist, and Anglican cleric.
+Portrait of Swift by [[Charles Jervas]] (1718) Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish writer, essayist, satirist, and Anglican cleric.
 In 1713, he became the dean of St Patrick's Cathedral, Dublin, and was given the sobriquet "Dean Swift".
 His trademark deadpan and ironic style of writing, particularly in works such as ''A Modest Proposal'' (1729), has led to such satire being subsequently termed as "Swiftian".
 He wrote the satirical book ''Gulliver's Travels'' (1726), which became his best-known publication and popularised the fictional island of Lilliput.
-Following the remarkable success of his works, Swift came to be regarded by many as the greatest satirist of the Georgian era, and one of the foremost prose satirists in the history of English literature.
+Following the remarkable success of his works, Swift came to be regarded by many as the greatest satirist of the Georgian era and is considered one of the foremost prose satirists in the history of English literature.

 Swift also authored works such as ''A Tale of a Tub'' (1704) and ''An Argument Against Abolishing Christianity'' (1712).
 He originally published all of his works under pseudonyms—including Lemuel Gulliver, Isaac Bickerstaff, M. B. Drapier—or anonymously.
 He was a master of two styles of satire, the Horatian and Juvenalian styles.
 During the early part of his career, he travelled extensively in Ireland and Great Britain, and these trips helped develop his understanding of human nature and social conditions, which he would later depict in his satirical works.
-Swift was also active in clerical circles, due to his affiliations to St Patrick's Cathedral in Dublin.
+Swift was also very active in clerical circles, due to his affiliations to St Patrick's Cathedral in Dublin.
+He had supported the Glorious Revolution and joined the Whigs party early on.

-Since the 18th century, Swift has emerged as the most popular Irish author globally, and his novel ''Gulliver's Travels'' is the most printed book by an Irish writer in libraries and publishers worldwide.
-He has influenced several major authors over the following centuries, including John Ruskin and George Orwell.
+Since the late 18th century, Swift has emerged as the most popular Irish author globally, and his novel ''Gulliver's Travels'', which is considered to be a classic of English literature, has retained its position as the most printed book by an Irish writer in libraries and bookstores worldwide.
+He has also influenced many notable authors with his works over the following centuries, including John Ruskin and George Orwell.
 Provided by Wikipedia

 Showing 1 - 20 results of 21 for search 'Swift, Jonathan', query time: 0.04s Refine Results